SAP-samples/cf-routing-samples/README.md

 > cd go-http2
 ```

-choose a name and push the application without starting
+choose a name and push the application without adding a route

 ```shell
 > cf push --no-route http2-example-app-go